ETH-DISCO/cluster-tutorial/README.md

 # a) Working within an Apptainer

-Here's how to use Apptainer:
+Here's how to spin up an Apptainer and start working within it:

 ```bash
 # check node availability